High-Frequency Ultrasonic Transducers: Achieving High-Resolution Imaging

 Engineering decision notes

-Use this article when the choice is not just a shape, but a material tradeoff between sensitivity, loss, coupling, stability, and operating field.
+Use this article as an application note that connects piezoelectric material behavior, transducer design, and OEM sourcing decisions.
 For "High-Frequency Ultrasonic Transducers: Achieving High-Resolution Imaging", the practical value is in turning the topic into a measurable selection or sourcing decision.

 Selection checks